Piraty/bubblejail/README.md

 ## Usage

 ```
-bubblewrap [OPTIONS] [BWRAP_OPTIONS] COMMAND [ARGS] - run command in linux container
+bubblejail [OPTIONS] [BWRAP_OPTIONS] COMMAND [ARGS] - run command in linux container

 DESCRIPTION
   bubblejail executes commands in linux containers by using the bubblewrap container
   setup utility (see: https://github.com/containers/bubblewrap/).

   bubblejail provides a convenient interface to the rather basic and simple bwrap, to
-  provide a way to ease common tasks like mounting relevant mountpoints for
+  easily solve common tasks like mounting relevant mountpoints for graphical
-  graphical applications.
-It uses an opt-in design and works by starting with
+  applications.
+It follows an opt-in design and works by starting with a
-  a minimal bubblewrap config that needs to be extended on-demand and on
+  minimal bubblewrap config that needs to be extended on-demand and on
   per-application use case, rather than the opposite way around (see firejail).

   bubblejail comes with a set of predefined wrappers for a few commonly used